The Connection Between Gut Health and Sleep Quality}

 Telling your body it's time to slow down and prepare for sleep can help you fall asleep easier and sleep more restfully.

-3. Avoid screens
+3. Avoid screens before bed

 Blue light suppresses your melatonin levels, the hormone needed to help your body fall asleep.
 The light from the screen will tell your brain that it's still daytime and won't produce the hormones necessary to help you fall asleep.